You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 LLC Name Reservation Fee

 First things first: reserving a business name is not required to start an LLC in Louisiana.
 That said, if you’ve come up with a perfect name but aren’t ready to start your business, the name reservation is a nice option.
-It costs $25 and gives you a 120-day hold on your desired name.
+It costs $25 and gives you a 60-day hold on your desired name.
+If that’s not enough time, you can file up to two 30-day extensions.
 If you’re ready to start your business, though, you’ll save time and money by skipping the reservation and going straight to the Articles of Organization.

 Articles of Organization Fee